dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/7-factor.md

 ---
-title: "Factorising with Common Factor"
+title: "Factorising using the Common Factor"
 description: "Definition of factorisation.
 How to factorise a polynomial by taking out a common factor."
 slug: "factorising-common-factor"